 On November 1st, 2016, we will be updating our General Terms and Conditions.
 Here at Testbirds, transparency is one of our core values.
 In this blog post we want to compare the changes taking place, explain the reasons behind these adaptions and give you some further background information.
 Don't be scared!
 We won't change anything to your disadvantage.

 1. The contractual relationship between TESTBIRDS and the TESTER shall be governed by the laws of the Federal Republic of Germany.
-Exempt from this choice of law, are the mandatory consumer protection regulations of the country in which the Customer of TESTBIRDS has his usual place of residence.
+Exempt from this choice of law, are the mandatory consumer protection regulations of the country in which the Customer of TESTBIRDS has his usual place of residence.2.
+The place of jurisdiction for all disputes arising from the contractual relationship between the TESTER and TESTBIRDS shall be the registered place of business of TESTBIRDS in Munich.Previous Version:

 1. The contractual relationship between TESTBIRDS and the TESTER shall be governed by the laws of the Federal Republic of Germany.
-Exempt from this choice of law, are the mandatory consumer protection regulations of the country in which the Customer has his usual place of residence.
+Exempt from this choice of law, are the mandatory consumer protection regulations of the country in which the Customer has his usual place of residence.2.
+The place of jurisdiction for all disputes arising from the contractual relationship between the TESTER and TESTBIRDS shall be the registered place of business of TESTBIRDS.Background:

 The GTC will automatically affect all new people that sign up to our Nest.
 For existing testers, these changes will take effect two weeks after this announcement.
 All testers have been notified via email to make sure everyone is aware of these changes.
 If you do not agree with and of the changes, you can choose to discontinue your account at Testbirds within 2 weeks of being notified via email.
 This would of course make us sad to hear because we believe that these changes are to your benefit.
 However, we have created an article on how to delete your account in our FAQ: FAQ: How can I delete my tester account?